 Creditor Rights Under Joint Operating Agreements

-Creditor Rights Under Joint Operating Agreements written by Jim Strawn Periods of downturn in the oil and gas industry often bring with them a host of legal complexities.
+Creditor Rights Under Joint Operating Agreements Published May 7, 2025 Periods of downturn in the oil and gas industry often bring with them a host of legal complexities.
 From questions surrounding ownership rights—such as shut-in lease provisions, production in paying quantities, and operational clauses—to the renegotiation of midstream contracts and the enforcement of creditor rights,… Read more »

 Force Majeure in 2025: Texas Courts Demand Clarity in Oil & Gas Contracts

-Force Majeure in 2025: Texas Courts Demand Clarity in Oil & Gas Contracts written by Miguel Otero Generally speaking, a force majeure clause is a contractual provision allocating the risk of loss if performance becomes impossible or impracticable, especially as a result of an event or effect that the parties could not have anticipated or… Read more »
+Force Majeure in 2025: Texas Courts Demand Clarity in Oil & Gas Contracts written by Miguel Otero Published May 7, 2025 Generally speaking, a force majeure clause is a contractual provision allocating the risk of loss if performance becomes impossible or impracticable, especially as a result of an event or effect that the parties could… Read more »

 Recent Comments